-- · levels of worldwide and domestic supplies; - capacities of domestic and foreign refineries; - ability of members of the Organization of Petroleum Exporting Countries ("OPEC") and other countries that are significant producers of oil to agree to and maintain oil price and production controls, and the price and level of imports; - disruption in supply; - political instability or conflict in oil-producing regions; - level of demand from consumers, agricultural producers and other customers; - price and availability of alternative fuels; - · availability of pipeline capacity; and - domestic and foreign governmental regulations and taxes.
+- levels of worldwide and domestic supplies; - · capacities of domestic and foreign refineries; - ability of members of the Organization of Petroleum Exporting Countries ("OPEC") and other countries that are significant producers of oil to agree to and maintain oil price and production controls, and the price and level of imports; - disruption in supply; - political instability or conflict in oil-producing regions; - level of demand from consumers, agricultural producers and other customers; - price and availability of alternative fuels; - availability of pipeline capacity; and - domestic and foreign governmental regulations and taxes.

-Many of these factors resulted in significant volatility in crude oil, refined petroleum products and natural gas supplies and prices during the period of the COVID-19 pandemic prior to August 31, 2021.
-Additional volatility is expected to occur during the remainder of the pandemic and that volatility may be significant.
+Many of these factors, including the ongoing war between Russia and Ukraine, have resulted in significant volatility in crude oil, refined petroleum products and natural gas supplies and prices.
+We expect that volatility to continue in fiscal 2023.
 The long-term effects of this volatility and other conditions on the prices of crude oil, refined petroleum products and natural gas are uncertain and ever changing.
 Increases in crude oil prices without a corresponding increase in the prices of our refined petroleum products, and decreases in crude oil prices with larger corresponding decreases in the prices of our refined petroleum products, would reduce our net income.
 Accordingly, we expect our margins and the profitability of our energy business to fluctuate, possibly significantly, over time.

 In addition, our renewable fuels business produces ethanol, which is closely related to, or may be substituted for, petroleum products, and may be blended into gasoline to increase octane content.
 Therefore, the selling price of ethanol can be impacted by the selling prices of gasoline, diesel fuel and other octane enhancers.
 A significant decrease in the price of gasoline, diesel fuel or other octane enhancers could result in a significant decrease in the selling price of ethanol, which could adversely affect our revenues and operating earnings.
+In addition, we expect the volume of renewable fuels produced by our competitors to increase going forward.
+As the market for renewable fuels becomes more competitive, or if there are changes in the regulations, policies or standards affecting the demand for renewable fuels, our renewable fuels business may experience increased volatility in product margins, which could adversely affect our operating earnings.